 This box exists to inform you about our free SSL coverage included for the CDN URL, and serves another point from which you can copy and paste the URL for any needs.

 Upload Custom SSL Certificate

-This option allows you to upload your own certificate to cover a delivery domain you would like use for your CDN Site.
+This option allows you to upload your own SSL certificate to cover the delivery domain you would like to use for your CDN Site.
 You will have the option to upload the separate files that make up a certificate or to paste in the content of your certificate directly.